-Jack Dempsey fights wrestler in first ever MMA match in 1940?
-(Brutal video)Written by
+Jack Dempsey faces wrestler in first ever mixed martial arts bout?
+(Brutal video)Written by Leroy Cleveland

 Jack Dempsey KO/TKO/All But Murders Cowboy Luttrell.